wilmar8028/classi-development/README.md

 ```

 ## Attention!
 This repo is for development!
 DO NOT use its code in production!!
+The production code isn't completely working right now, but it's available [here](https://github.com/Laing-Middle-School/classi).

 ## Contributors
 **@lincolnthedev**: Backend; API & OAuth2 Handling<br>